jayhg00/machine-learning-zoomcamp/my_notes.md

   - In a large dataset, it is time-consuming to calculate distances for every data point for a new data point to identify the k-neighbours.
 So, to reduce the time by half, **KD-Tree** or **Ball Tree** algorithm is applied

 # Unsupervised Learning #
-- No output (dependent) variable, y.
-All columns in dataset are the independent features X.
+- **No EXPLICIT output (dependent) variable, y.
+All columns in dataset are the independent features X.**
+- **There is no train test split.
+The whole dataset is used to fit and predict the clusters.
+The predictions will be the output(dependent) variable**
 - Used for identifying clusters/patterns which otherwise are not easily identified
 - Example - Customer segmentation, image compression, pattern recognition
 - Algorithms